microsoft/PowerApps-TestEngine/docs/README.md

 The respository currently includes the following branching strategy

-- [main](https://github.com/microsoft/PowerApps-TestEngine/tree/main) - The current code that includes changes that will be includes in the Power Platform Commands Line features using ```pac test run```
+- [main](https://github.com/microsoft/PowerApps-TestEngine/tree/main) - The current code that includes changes that will be included in the Power Platform Commands Line features using ```pac test run``` on a tag.
-- [integration](https://github.com/microsoft/PowerApps-TestEngine/tree/integration) - Pre release features that is used to merge features prior pull request into the main branch.
-- Feature branches - Work in progress branches that include ongoing development and changes prior to being merged into the integration branch.
+- Feature branches - Work in progress branches that include ongoing development and changes prior to being merged.

 ## Further Reading